polkadot-fellows/runtimes/README.md

     uniq
 ));

+mkdir -p ./$CHAIN-weights
 for pallet in "${pallets[@]}"; do output_file=./$CHAIN-weights/
-  # a little hack for pallet_xcm_benchmarks - we want to force custom implementation for XcmWeightInfo
+  # a little hack for pallet_xcm_benchmarks - we want to output them to a nested directory
   if [[ "$pallet" == "pallet_xcm_benchmarks::generic" ]] || [[ "$pallet" == "pallet_xcm_benchmarks::fungible" ]]; then
+    mkdir -p ./$CHAIN-weights/xcm
     output_file="${output_file}xcm/${pallet//::/_}.rs"
   fi
   echo "Running benchmarks for $pallet to $output_file"